About Bone Grafting

 Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing.

 Synthetic materials also have the advantage of not requiring a second procedure to harvest bone, reducing risk and pain.
 Each bone grafting option has its own risks and benefits.
-Dr. Kernizan, Dr. Nguyen or Dr. Spink will determine which type of bone graft material is right for you.
+Dr. Kernizan or Dr. Nguyen will determine which type of bone graft material is right for you.